 In order to raise awareness, educate and inspire LGs to trial and/or embrace new tools and mechanisms to more effectively manage soil erosion, sediment runoff and sand drift, the Sediment Task Force is compiling the case study publication Examples of Local Government’s response to erosion resulting from urban development in Perth, WA.

 This series of case studies is being developed as part of the Sediment Task Force Project which is sponsored by the Department of Biodiversity, Conservation and Attractions, the City of Armadale and Perth NRM.

-The inaugural case study A preventative and proactive best practice approach to controlling dust from subdivision, building and construction sites in the City of Cockburn is now available on our website
+The first case study A preventative and proactive best practice approach to controlling dust from subdivision, building and construction sites in the City of Cockburn is available here.